jlehrer1/dotfiles/.github/README.md

 # Dotfiles
-My configs, scripts, and functions.
-Commonly known as dotfiles!
+My configs, scripts, and functions for my MacOS setup.

 These are personalized to my use, but hopefully there are some bits and pieces somewhere that are useful to you.
 Try digging around in `.custom/aliases` and `.custom/scripts/`.